-Series F units are available, subject to certain minimum investment requirements, to investors participating in programs, such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer.
-Instead of paying a sales charge, investors purchasing Series F units may pay fees to their dealer for their services.
-The Manager does not pay a trailing commission in respect of series F units, allowing us to charge a lower annual management fee.
+Class F, Class FT4, Class FH5, Class FH74, Class FH74, Class FH76 units and Series F (collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
+Instead of paying a sales charge, investors purchasing Class F units may pay fees to their dealer or discount broker for their services.
+We do not pay a trailing commission in respect of these classes of units, allowing us to charge a lower annual management fee.